Girl from the North Country: Reception

 Rolling Stone magazine ranked the song 30th on a list of the "100 Greatest Bob Dylan Songs".
 In an article accompanying the list, Rolling Stones guitarist Keith Richards wrote: "While the British Invasion was going on, Bob Dylan was the man who really pulled the American point of view back into focus.
-At the same time, he had been drawing on Anglo-Celtic folk songs, and that's certainly true of "Girl From the North Country".
+At the same time, he had been drawing on Anglo-Celtic folk songs, and that's certainly true of 'Girl From the North Country'.
 It's got all the elements of beautiful folk writing without being pretentious.
 In the lyrics and the melody, there is an absence of Bob's later cutting edge.
 There's none of that resentment.
 He recorded it again later with Johnny Cash, but I don't think it's a duo song.
 Bob got it right the first time".

+Clinton Heylin mentions in his book a dispute between Dylan and Paul Nelson for mentioning personal details about his girlfriend in one of his reviews quoting Dylan as stating: "When you reviewed my record you mentioned Dylan wrote this song when his girlfriend went to Italy.
+I wish you['d] never done that, because that's... too personal.
+It's like me telling [about] something in your life, that means something to you [but] I know nothing about...
+It's not right.
+It's a sickness, and you don't dwell on people's sickness...
+That's the only thing in the article I disagree with, [pertaining] to me."